How to Collect Photos from Wedding Guests

 - • Full resolution photos

-- • Free with existing accounts
+- • Included with existing accounts

 - • No special apps needed